 - Tap Edit Profile.

-- Type in your new name, username, website, bio or private information, then tap Done or Save in the top right.
+- Type in your new name, username, website, bio, or private information, then tap Done or Save in the top right.

-Look at other pet profiles on Instagram.
+Before starting an Instagram page or creating your bio, look at other pet profiles on Instagram.
 Determine how you want yours to look and gather inspiration from accounts you admire.
 Do you have a blog or website?
 Are there certain interests you want to be shared with the world?
 It’s your pet’s online persona, so work it!

 How to Engage with Other People and Pets on Instagram

+Now that you made the decision to start an Instagram account for your pet, it’s time to connect with other animal lovers on the platform.
 NEVER spam people and start asking or begging people to follow you.
 If there is any one piece of advice you take away from this article, it is that.
 Spamming is the equivalent of the poop emoji on Instagram, truly.

 Start putting yourself “out there” in the same way you have with other social media platforms.
-Instagram is a very image and video heavy platform, and quality is key with any media you share.
+Instagram is a very image and video-heavy platform, and quality is key with any media you share.

 Blurry pictures, pixelated images, and posting other people’s content without permission are all major no-nos.

 Do start liking and following other Instagram images and videos.
 The pet who is the recipient of your love will get an alert that you are liking and/or commenting.
+But be careful!
 There is a limit on how much commenting and liking you can do in an hour before Instagram temporarily halts your account.

 Don’t get your feelings hurt if pets do not follow you back.
 It is generally a best practice on Instagram to have more people following you than you actually follow OR at least be a pretty even ratio.
 If you follow 5,000 people and only 200 follow you back, your strategy is all wrong.